 REV – Prioritized areas of research and innovation

 It is important to continue and strengthen the effort to map, monitor and research the negative consequences.
-This is something that the REV initiative will facilitate and contribute to:
+The REV initiative will enable partners and collaborating researchers to develop:

-- Develop technology that systematically maps plastic waste on the ocean floor.
+- Technology that systematically maps plastic waste on the ocean floor.

-- Develop technology that makes it possible to collect waste from the ocean floor in a cost-effective way and without significant negative effects on ocean biology.
+- Technology that makes it possible to collect waste from the ocean floor in a cost-effective way and without significant negative effects on ocean biology.

-- Undertake regular water sampling that is able to reveal microplastics on all of its expeditions and at all depths.
+- Water sampling that is able to reveal microplastics on expeditions.

-- Lead research on the effects of plastic waste and microplastics on marine life and in marine ecosystems, including the health consequences of microplastics in seafood.
+- Research on the effects of plastic waste and microplastics on marine life and in marine ecosystems, including the health consequences of microplastics in seafood.

-- Develop fishing technology that does not contribute to plastic waste or ’ghost fishing’.
+- Fishing technology that does not contribute to plastic waste or ’ghost fishing’.